MarcusSkynet/quantum_stuff/README.md

 # quantum_stuff
-This repo serve to save my learning progress and experiments with Qiskit and quantum computing
+This repo is my quantum playground, where I stash all my Qiskit adventures and experiments.